Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 but the pulley has a 5mm hole.
 A brass shaft reducer reduces the hole to 3mm:

 * Put the reducer into the pulley.
 This is a tight fit.
-Ensure that the set screws of the pulley are loose and that the reducer does not sit crooked.
+Ensure that the setscrews of the pulley are loose.
 The fit might be so tight that the reducer does not seem to fit at all.
 In that case use pliers, a vice, a hammer or a similar tool to apply light force to press the reducer into the pulley.
-* Fasten the two set screws.
+* Fasten the two setscrews.
 * Install the modified pulley between the two bearing assemblies with a long M3 bolt.
 You might need to adjust the alignment of the bearings to make the bolt fit properly.